linked-db/linked-ql/site/overview.md

-# LinkedQL <br>— Universal Database Contract for Applications and Agents
+# LinkedQL <br>— Universal Database Contract for Applications & Agents

 **Welcome to the docs.** This page is the conceptual narrative of LinkedQL — the core thinking, the problem space it addresses, and the architectural model it introduces.
 It is not a setup guide.
 If you're here to get running, jump straight to the [Core Guides](/guides).

 ---

 > [!IMPORTANT]
 > LinkedQL is in active development.
-The core query model and interfaces are stable and backed by 1,200+ tests.
+The core query model and interfaces are stabilizing and backed by 1,200+ tests.
 MySQL/MariaDB live query support is still in progress.
 Feedback, issues, and PRs are welcome — see [Contributing](https://github.com/linked-db/linked-ql#-contributing).

 ---